TenZanGu/security-audit/README.md

 the owner can choose the attendees for the payout().

 #### Recommendation
-make the contract payout to all participents. remove this code (address[] memory attendees) and in the payout function replace all of the attendees with participants that was used to hold the users that payed for the event. mapping(address=>bool) public participants;
+make the contract payout to all attended. remove this code (address[] memory attendees) and in the payout function replace all of the attendees with attended that is used to hold the users that attended the event. mapping(address=>bool) public attended; this can be check by making a ticket which is scaned at the event.

 #### 3. Re-entrancy.

 #### severity: critical

 #### Description
-the address in attendees can be a contract address with a fallback and do a delegatecall.
+the participants address can be a contract address with a fallback and do a delegatecall.

 #### Recommendation
-remove this code (address[] memory attendees) and in the payout function replace all of the attendees with mapping(address=>bool) private attended and create a attended() function with require(owner == msg.sender, "only owner can mark attendance") into a mapping(address=>bool) private attended;
+set a withdrawal limit for each address after counting the amount for each address attended.

 #### 4. owner gets all the ether.